Do you offer a senior, teacher, disabled, or veteran’s discount?

-Yes!
-You absolutely can.
-Membership upgrades must be done in person or over the phone, and cost an additional $60, bringing the $120 individual membership fee to the $180 for a family.
-All we need is the name, phone number, and e-mail address of our new member.
+Yes.
+Membership upgrades must be done in person or over the phone, and cost an additional $60 for the family, bringing the $120 individual membership fee to the $180 for a family.
+All we need is the name, phone number, and e-mail address of each new member.

 Can non-members use the library?

 Members of the public are welcome to visit the library, and check out our displays or walk through the stacks to get a sense of the space with a 15 minute guest pass, which is available at the security desk in the lobby.
 Every Wednesday, we have a free tour of the Mechanics’ at noon that is open to the public.
 For unsupervised visits longer than 15 minutes, visitors must purchase a one-day or one-week visitor’s pass.

 Visitors are required to complete a short temporary application, which provides demographic and contact information.
 The charge for a one-day pass is $15 and the charge for a one-week pass is $45.
 Day passes entitle the user to use the library space until the end of the day on which the pass was purchased.
 Please note that this is not a 24-hour pass, but a business-day pass.
 Weekly passes entitle the user to use the library space for 7 business days, inclusive of the date of payment.
 Visitor cards must be turned in at the service desk at the end of a visit.
 Temporary memberships include use of the library space and wi-fi access.
 Visitors may not check out materials.

 Why do I have to provide my address and contact information?

 The Mechanics’ Institute uses your contact information to keep you up to date on things such as upcoming events via our weekly newsletter, when your library books are due, and when your membership is up for renewal.
 We do not share or sell our members’ personal information.